 Decorative Candle Care & Usage

-If you choose to burn them, please use a heat-resistant dish to protect surfaces.
-Keep candles out of reach of children and pets.
+If you do choose to burn them, place them on a heat-resistant dish and keep them away from children and pets.

 Before Burning

-- Trim the wick to 0.6cm before each burn to ensure a clean, even flame.
-A wick that’s too long may flicker, produce soot, or cause uneven burning.
+Trim the wick to 0.6 cm before every burn.
+A wick that's too long will flicker, produce soot, and burn unevenly.

 During Burning